 AEJM Conferences are held in a different European venue on an annual basis to enable members to connect and learn more about each others collections, curaratorial and educational work.
 Each Conference also offers educational workshops.
 The Annual General Meeting of the AEJM, which is attended by full and associate members also takes place at aour Annual Conference.
 Please download our conference materials for our programme and do not miss signing up for this year's conference!

 The next edition of the AEJM Annual Conference will take place from 14 until 17 November 2015 at The Israel Museum in Jerusalem, which celebrates its 50th anniversary this year.
-The Conference Programme will be published soon.
+Please find more information in the preliminary Conference Programme.
 AEJM members are invited to register.

 The AEJM Annual Conference 2014 Approaches to Authenticity: the Virtual vs. the Material vs. the Recreated took place from 15 until 18 November in Warsaw, Poland and was hosted by the Museum of the History of Polish Jews and co-organized by the Emanuel Ringelblum Jewish Historical Institute.
 On 19 November delegates joined the optional excursion programme to Lodz, where they visited the Marek Edelman Center for Dialogie, the Jewish Cemetery, the Maurycy Gottlieb retrospective at the Herbst Palace, and Teresa Zarnower exhibition at the Muzeum Sztuki.